greg-js/wdn/README.md

 # wdn

+(if you update from v2.x to v3.x, you *will* lose your saved warp points due to a backwards-incompatible change in how the warp points are stored)

 `wdn` is a Node.js reimplementation of the [wd](https://github.com/mfaerevaag/wd) for `zsh`.
 It allows you to create warp points out of directories and then quickly warp (`cd`) to them using a very simple API.
 This should work in `bash` as well as in `zsh`and *might* work in other shells too, but I haven't tested it yet.

 I found out after I started this that there is already a [Ruby package](https://github.com/kigster/warp-dir) out there written by kigster which accomplishes the same goal of a `wd` that works in all shells.
 Check it out as well before you decide to use this!